PasinduSuraweera/README.test/README.md

 ## Conclusion: Why This Matters for My Career

-These projects represent more than technical exercises—they're **proof of capability** in areas critical to modern software engineering:
+These projects represent more than technical exercises they're **proof of capability** in areas critical to modern software engineering:

 ### Skills Demonstrated